matthew-sochor/ffile/README.md

 *sublime*

-Also, maybe just do don't want to print, and you just want that formatted string
+Also, maybe just you don't want to print but instead you want that formatted string

 ```python
 formatted = template.f(name="Matt", adjective="not bad")